AdobeDocs/mix-modeler.en/help/models/insights.md

 To change the channel:

-* Select a channel from the **[!UICONTROL Channel]** dropdown list to update the visualization for a specific channel.
+* Select a channel from the **[!UICONTROL Channel]** dropdown menu to update the visualization for a specific channel.